Deciding Between Unlimited vs. Flexible PTO: Which May Be Best for Your Business?

 Unlimited PTO is often referred to as flexible time off (FTO).
 However, unlimited PTO and FTO have distinct differences.

-Where unlimited PTO is often practically unrestricted (meaning that employees can take as much or as little time off as they desire), flexible time off – or flexible PTO – is not unlimited.
-However, like unlimited paid time off, employees can use FTO for whatever reason.
+Where unlimited PTO is often less restricted (meaning that employees can take as much or as little time off as they desire), flexible time off – or flexible PTO – is not unlimited.
+However, like unlimited paid time off, employees can use FTO for any reason.

 Understanding Flexible Time Off

 Like unlimited PTO, employees can use their flexible paid time off for sick leave, vacation, or any other reasons requiring an employee to miss work.
-Some employers may provide an unlimited amount of FTO, essentially mimicking an unlimited PTO policy.
 However, others will offer a set number of days employees can take at their discretion.

 Flexible time off allows employees to enjoy their time off without facing a "use it or lose it" policy where employees may feel pressured to find ways to take time off just so they don't lose their time off days.
 However, by giving employees the flexibility to take time off when they need it – not when they're scared to lose it – you can boost your employee satisfaction and well-being by putting your employees in the driver's seat when it comes to needed time off.